Collision of two interacting electrons on a mesoscopic beamsplitter: exact solution in the classical limit: Introduction

 \section{Introduction}

 Solid-state electron quantum optics is a branch of quantum technologies and concerns the creation, characterization and exploitation of individual excitations of electrical current.
-It offers potential applications in sensing, metrology and quantum information processing~\cite{Bocquillon2014,Bauerle2018,Kataoka2021,Laucht2021}.
-In direct analogy with photonics~\cite{HOM1987}, a hallmark signature of quantum statistics in electron quantum optics is the electronic Hong-Ou-Mandel (HOM) two-particle interference at a beamsplitter, first demonstrated~\cite{Bocquillon2013} for on-demand sources of well-screened excitations of chiral edge states in an integer filling factor quantum Hall system~\cite{Feve2007}.
+It offers potential applications in sensing, metrology and quantum information processing~\cite{Bocquillon2014,Bauerle2018,Kataoka2021,Laucht2021,Edlbauer2022}.
+In direct analogy with photonics~\cite{HOM1987}, a hallmark signature of quantum statistics in electron quantum optics is the electronic Hong-Ou-Mandel (HOM) two-particle interference at a beamsplitter, first demonstrated~\cite{Bocquillon2013,Dubois2013} for on-demand sources of well-screened excitations of chiral edge states in an integer filling factor quantum Hall system~\cite{Feve2007}.
 Yet an essential difference of electrons from photons is not only the fermionic nature of the former, but also the possibility of strong Coulomb interaction if electrons are confined or propagating in isolation, as is the case for tuneable-barrier quantum dot sources~\cite{Kaestner2015,Bauerle2018,Kataoka2021} injecting electrons on demand into depleted ballistic nanostructures~\cite{Fletcher2012,Ubbelohde2015,Fletcher2019,Takada2019,Freise2019}.
-Distinguishing quantum correlations due to indistinguishably of non-interacting particles from correlations caused by interactions is an essential conundrum of nanoscale quantum transport in general~\cite{Blanter1999}, and remains an open challenge for the ballistic few-electron devices in particular.
+Distinguishing quantum correlations due to indistinguishability of non-interacting particles from correlations caused by interactions is an essential conundrum of nanoscale quantum transport in general~\cite{Blanter1999}, and remains an open challenge for the ballistic few-electron devices in particular.
 Even though the experiment of Ubbelohde \emph{et al.}~\cite{Ubbelohde2015} has reported a tantalizing bunching anomaly in partitioning of electron pairs emitted on demand, and attributed this anomaly to interactions on the beamsplitter using very general arguments, a systematic understanding of interplay between partitioning and interactions in two-electron collisions is lacking.
 In this paper we address part of this problem theoretically by considering a limit of strong interactions that is complementary to a much-better understood problem of HOM interferometry with non-interacting electrons~\cite{Bocquillon2014,Roussel2017}.
+We consider the regime of long-range two-body interactions relevant for isolated electrons in depleted edge channels which is different from many-body physics leading to fracitonalization of excitations in HOM experiments with quantum Hall edge channels modelled as interacting 1D quantum liquids~\cite{Wahl2013,Freulon2015,Marguerite2016decoherence,Ferraro2018,Rebora2020}.